High school ice hockey in Pennsylvania: Format

 Varsity teams are divided into four divisions, AAA, AA, A, and B (Open).
 Western divisional champions earn a bid to the Penguins Cup playoff tournament.
 Eastern divisional teams earn a bid by invitation to the Flyers Cup playoff tournament.
-All teams are eligible except non-pure and second varsity teams.
+All varsity teams are eligible except non-pure and second varsity teams.

 State Championship

 The Pennsylvania State High School Ice Hockey Championship is awarded through a state tournament.
 The tournament pits the champions from the Penguins Cup and Flyers Cup with the winners receiving the AAA, AA, or A Pennsylvania Cup.
 The location changes every year rotating between Western and Eastern cities.
 Attempts to mirror the PIAA state championships by hosting the games in Hershey, Pennsylvania, lasted a single season, with only the 2005 series being held at the historic Hersheypark Arena.
-Starting in 2014 the state championship is now being playing at Pegula Ice Arena The first Pennsylvania Cup was held at the University of Pennsylvania's Class of 1923 Ice Rink under the auspices of The Philadelphia Flyers "Hockey Central" organization.
+The first Pennsylvania Cup was held at the University of Pennsylvania's Class of 1923 Ice Rink under the auspices of The Philadelphia Flyers "Hockey Central" organization.
 USA Hockey's Mid America Director Frank Black and The Flyers' Andy Abramson organized the championship, after Flyers President Robert "Bob" J. Butera and Penguins EVP Paul Martha agreed to sponsor the event annually.
+Now the game alternates venues from East to West.